-Drinking alcohol also reduces the amount of fat your body burns for energy2.
-While we can store nutrients, protein, carbohydrates, and fat in our bodies, we can't store alcohol.
-So our systems want to get rid of it, and doing so takes priority.
-All of the other processes that should be taking place (including absorbing nutrients and burning fat) are interrupted.
+Drinking alcohol also reduces the amount of fat our bodies burn for energy.
+While we can store nutrients, protein, carbohydrates, and fat in our bodies, we can't store alcohol, so our systems want to get rid of it, and this takes priority.
+All other processes that should be taking place (including absorbing nutrients and burning fat) are interrupted.